 Oh our poor, neglected feet!
 We only notice them when something goes wrong, they cause us pain, or they come out of our shoes and socks in the summer and we decide they are weird-looking or ugly.
-It’s month two of my yoga teacher training and one of the many things I’ve learnt is how powerful and important our feet are, both for yoga poses and in daily life.
+One of the first things I learnt in yoga teacher training was how powerful and important our feet are, both for yoga poses and in daily life.
 They do an amazing job of holding us up and moving us around but they can also benefit the rest of our body and even our mind.
 So here’s a reminder of why we should pay more attention to our feet and some ideas for how to do exactly that.

 The intrinsic amazingness of feet

 A quarter of the bones in our body are in our feet!
 A single foot contains 26 bones, 33 joints, and over 100 muscles, tendons and ligaments.
 The reason for this complexity is that they have lots of different and important jobs to do.
 The average person takes 3,000 to 4,000 steps every day, which means the feet work very hard to take our weight, keep us stable and upright, and keep propelling us forward.
 And we don’t make it easy on them – high heels, tight shoes, collapsing our arches and slouching with our weight on one leg all take a toll on our poor feet.